shishirshetty0710/cordova-plugin-kunder-accountmanager/README.md

 ## Methods

+- initWithKey: register the encryptionKey for AES encryption.
+It must be called before other Account Manager methods
 - registerAccount: register an user in Account Manager
 - removeAccount: remove an account from Account Manager (Android) and remove all data from keychain (iOS)
 - getUserAccount: returns an String with account name if account exist